More than 118,000 people currently are waiting for organ transplantation, with thousands more in need of tissue and corneal transplants.

 Who Is Eligible to Donate an Organ?

 Living kidney and liver donors can range from family and friends to anonymous individuals, called altruistic donors, if they meet the requirements to donate.
 In some kidney transplant cases — depending on a blood type match and meeting other eligibility requirements — donors can take part in a kidney exchange or “match,” where two or more pairs of related donors and recipients donate to each other.

 For example, in April 2013, eight people participated in a kidney transplant chain that took place over two days at UPMC Montefiore.
 In that time, UPMC surgeons performed four kidney removal surgeries, called nephrectomies, and four kidney transplant surgeries as part of the chain.

 Potential living donors should be:

-- In good general health and have no history of heart disease, liver disease – including cirrhosis and hepatitis B and C, diabetes, HIV, cancers, or other disease that could complicate surgery
+- In good general health and have no history of heart disease, liver disease – including cirrhosis and hepatitis B and C — diabetes, HIV, cancers, or other diseases that could complicate surgery.

 What Are the Risks of Being a Living Donor?

 Surgery of any kind can carry inherent risks that both the donor and recipient should consider carefully.
 Rarely are complications serious enough to require further corrective surgery or medical procedures.
 Risks may include:

 - Post-surgical discomfort.

 - Organ damage or other complications.